webmachinelearning/prompt-api/README.md

 * For image inputs: [`ImageBitmapSource`](https://html.spec.whatwg.org/#imagebitmapsource), i.e. `Blob`, `ImageData`, `ImageBitmap`, `VideoFrame`, `OffscreenCanvas`, `HTMLImageElement`, `SVGImageElement`, `HTMLCanvasElement`, or `HTMLVideoElement` (will get the current frame).
 Also raw bytes via `BufferSource` (i.e. `ArrayBuffer` or typed arrays).

-* For audio inputs: for now, `Blob`, `AudioBuffer`, `HTMLAudioElement`.
-Also raw bytes via `BufferSource`.
-Other possibilities we're investigating include `AudioData` and `MediaStream`, but we're not yet sure if those are suitable to represent "clips".
+* For audio inputs: for now, `Blob`, `AudioBuffer`, or raw bytes via `BufferSource`.
+Other possibilities we're investigating include `HTMLAudioElement`, `AudioData`, and `MediaStream`, but we're not yet sure if those are suitable to represent "clips": most other uses of them on the web platform are able to handle streaming data.

 Sessions that will include these inputs need to be created using the `expectedInputs` option, to ensure that any necessary downloads are done as part of session creation, and that if the model is not capable of such multimodal prompts, the session creation fails.
 (See also the below discussion of [expected input languages](#multilingual-content-and-expected-languages), not just expected input types.)